mongo0se/gonzo/README.txt

 GONZO Script v1.0
 ======================
-Last Update 2012-12-21

-INSTALLATION

-Just extract gonzo.zip to your WWW directory.

 CONFIGURATION

-Edit "CONFIG.php".
+Edit "connect.php".
 Your MySQL details are required, so the script can setup its database and tables it is going to work from.

-"gonzo.css" holds all the formatting and styling information.

-HEADER IMGS
+Edit "gonzo.css" for styling.

-Any JPEG, GIF and PNG images can be dropped into the "header_imgs" directory.
+For simpler styling, drop any JPEG, GIF and PNG into the "header_imgs" directory.
+These are cycled through at random.

-Any Queries:

-Clint
-clint.veasey@gmail.com
+INSTALLATION

+Extract files to WWW directory.

+Configure MySQL by running "install.php".

+END.